Continued from Part 1

 Protect-the-woman laws similar to those pertaining to sexual harassment have historically ended up hurting women.
 Around 1908, in response mostly to pressure from women’s groups (which had power decades before RFs first complained that women have never had power), states began passing hours-limitation laws to prevent employers from requiring female employees to work more than a certain number of days per week and hours per day.

 But now with a smaller pool of workers available for these jobs, employers were compelled by the law of supply and demand to raise the pay.
-So began both the division of labor by sex and the sexes’ income gap, now touted by feminists as prima facie evidence of women’s oppression — all started mostly by women wanting to protect women.
+So began in earnest the sexes’ division of labor and the gender wage gap, now touted by feminists as prima facie evidence of women’s oppression — all started mostly by women wanting to protect women.

 It’s not surprising, then, that protect-the-woman legislation regarding sexual harassment is also backfiring on women.